kevtool/video_viewer/notes.md

 #### BUGS:

-- end of video issues
+- Rewind does not work at the end of the video

 #### TODO:

-- add forward / rewind capabilities
+- none

 #### Video website
 https://media.xiph.org/video/derf/